10.5 day program: April 7-9, May 13-14, June 10-11, July 15-16, August 5-6, September 16-17

 For your convenience, all intensive week lodging accommodations will be arranged by the Executive Education staff.
-Participants are required to stay at the Marriott the evenings of April 12 and 13.
-Lodging is included in the course fee, and breakfast, lunch, and dinner will be provided.
+Participants are required to stay the Sheraton Park City the evenings of April 7 and 8.
+Lodging is included in the course fee.
+In addition, breakfast, lunch, and dinner will be provided.

 Some physicians receive sponsorship from their departments.
 In addition, partial scholarships may be available.